Chełmno Land: History

+Medieval period

 The first historical account of Chełmno and Chełmno Land dates back to 1065 when Bolesław II of Poland granted a tax privilege to an abbey in a nearby Mogilno.
-The document lists Chełmno ("Culmine") along with other towns which then belonged to the province of Masovia.
+The document lists Chełmno ("Culmine") along with other towns which then belonged to the Duchy of Masovia.
 The area, being closest to the Polans, came to be populated by the Lechitic Kuyavians and tribes from Greater Poland.
 The Masovians were led by Masos, who left the Polish duke Boleslaw I and sought refuge with the Prussians.
 When this area was subdued by the rulers of the Polans Chełmno became a local centre of castellany (kasztelania).
 Chełmno Land was Christianised in the 11th century.

 According to the will of Duke Bolesław III Wrymouth, Chełmno Land, after his death in 1138 became a part of the Duchy of Masovia governed by his son Bolesław IV the Curly and his descendants during the feudal fragmentation of Poland.

 By the 13th century the territory was subject to raids by pagan Old Prussians, who sacked Chełmno, the province's main town, in 1216.
 In 1220 Conrad I of Masovia, with the participation of the other dukes of Poland, led a partial reconquest of the province, but the project of establishing a Polish defense of the province failed due to conflicts between the dukes.
 He brought the crusading Knights of Dobrzyń to Masovia, where they built a castle at Dobrzyń in 1224 as a base for attacks against the Prussians.
 As a result, the territory was again sacked and devastated by Prussian raids, which led to depopulation of the province.

 Being involved in dynastic struggles elsewhere and too weak to deal with the Prussians alone, Conrad needed to safeguard and establish borders against the heathen Old Prussians, because his territory of Masovia was also in danger after the Prussians besieged Płock.
 Conrad awarded the already devastated Chełmno Land to the Teutonic Knights, giving them Nieszawa at first.
 He also brought in German settlers to Płock.

 In 1226 Duke Conrad I of Masovia enlisted the aid of the Teutonic Order to protect Masovia and help convert the Prussians to Christianity.
 In return, the knights were to keep Chełmno Land as a fief.
 The land constituted the base of the Monastic State of the Teutonic Knights, and its later conquest of Prussia.